 - quality loss is inevitable if joining lossless videos into a lossy format

-To avoid this two issues, you may opt to join the videos without conversion.
-This entails joining the videos losslessly and takes only a fraction of the time it takes to join and transcode the videos.
-However, this requires some conditions to work and as such will not work with joining any videos out there.
+To avoid these two issues, you may opt to join the videos without conversion.
+This involves joining the videos losslessly and only takes a fraction of the time it needed to join and transcode the videos.
+For this to work, however, some conditions have to be met.

 How are Videos Joined without Conversion?

-As the name suggests this refers to compression of a video or audio into a format that preserves the original quality of the recording e.g. FLAC Audio, WAV etc. As expected, these takes quite the space such as a few GBs for a minute of video, hence the reason for lossy compression.
+As the name suggests, this refers to compression of a video or audio into a format that preserves the original quality of the recording e.g. FLAC Audio, WAV etc. As expected, these takes up a lot of storage space, such as a few gigabytes for a few minutes of video.

-This basically stands for encoding/decoding.
+Codec basically stands for encoding/decoding.
 Codecs are what are used in compressing videos/audio into lossless or lossy formats.
 There are many types of codecs out there, for audio and for video.
-Some of them are free while others are proprietary.
+Some of them are free, while others are proprietary.

 Codecs are used during the compression process (hence encoding) and when you play or need to manipulate (e.g. when editing) them (hence decoding).

 This explains why sometimes you’ve to install codecs on your computer to play some videos on your computer, or why some players (including in your smartphone) can’t seem to open some videos or audio formats.